aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
 For retried invocations, you will see 1WCU and 1RCU.
 Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/) to estimate the cost.

-### IdempotentLambdaHandler decorator
+### MakeFunctionIdempotent function wrapper

-You can quickly start by initializing the `DynamoDBPersistenceLayer` class and using it with the `idempotent` decorator on your Lambda handler.
+You can quickly start by initializing the `DynamoDBPersistenceLayer` class and using it with the `makeFunctionIdempotent` function wrapper on your Lambda handler.

 ???+ note
     In this example, the entire Lambda handler is treated as a single idempotent operation.
-If your Lambda handler can cause multiple side effects, or you're only interested in making a specific logic idempotent, use the [`idempotentMethod` decorator](#idempotentMethod-decorator) or the [`makeFunctionIdempotent` high-order function](#makeFunctionIdempotent-high-order-function) instead.
+If your Lambda handler can cause multiple side effects, or you're only interested in making a specific logic idempotent, use the `makeFunctionIdempotent` high-order function only on the specific logic you want to make idempotent instead.

 !!! tip "See [Choosing a payload subset for idempotency](#choosing-a-payload-subset-for-idempotency) for more elaborate use cases."

 === "index.ts"

     ```typescript hl_lines="1-2 6-8 12-14 23"
-    --8<-- "docs/snippets/idempotency/idempotentLambdaHandler.ts"
+    --8<-- "docs/snippets/idempotency/makeFunctionIdempotentBase.ts"
     ```

-    1. Binding your handler method allows your handler to access `this` within the class methods.

 === "Example event"